A Georgetown Divide Rotary Club and Drug Free Divide Fundraiser

 Following the Hike’s Progress

-On Facebook: Trekking for Youth Brian begins his hike April 6.
+On Facebook: Trekking for Youth Brian began his hike April 6.
 He and his friends will be posting regularly on the fundraiser webpage and on Facebook.
 These sites will also have links to a lot of information about the Pacific Crest Trail and hikers’ experiences.
 If you start to plan your own PCT adventure and are willing, you can be Trekking for Youth next year!